5jt/dyalog-cookbook/manuscript/19-GUI.md

 ## Conclusion

-We believe we have demonstrated the combination of techniques outlined in this chapter leads not only to better code but makes it also far easier actually to write GUI applications in the first place.
+We believe we have demonstrated that the combination of techniques outlined in this chapter leads not only to better code but makes it also far easier to actually write GUI applications in the first place.

 Having said this, the approach outlined here is insufficient if the GUI of an application changes heavily depending on the user's actions.

 However, the principal ideas can still be used but the list of controls were better compiled from scratch at the start of each callback function rather than having them as a static list in a namespace.

-It was Paul Mansour came up with many of the ideas outlined here.
+It was Paul Mansour who came up with many of the ideas outlined here.
 We stole plenty from him and owe him a big thank you.